 Since 2000, Ms. Mineva has been a Member of the Supervisory Board of First Investment Bank AD.
+Since May 2019, she was elected as Member of the Presiding Committee to the Supervisory Board of First Investment Bank.

 She is a graduate of the University of National and World Economy in Sofia, with a degree in Trade and Tourism.